Growing Beyond Profitability

 What Made Us Reconsider Our Way of Production?

-In 1996, former President Carlos Menem introduced genetically modified soybeans in Argentina.
-In hindsight, this permission spread like a plague.
-Formerly well-known for its grass-fed beef production, the heterogenic agricultural land of the Pampa Húmeda was converted into large-scale soybean production operations.
+In 1996 genetically modified soybeans have been introduced in Argentina.
+In hindsight, this permission spread all over the place.
+Formerly well-known for its grass-fed beef production, the agricultural land of the Pampa Húmeda was converted into large-scale soybean and corn production operations.
 Monocultures have been fostered.
 The fertile soil and over-simplification of farming practices based on intensive chemical application ensured lucrative yields.
-The pastures have been turned into conventional soybean cropland and the soybeans are being fed to cattle held in lots.
-These livestock production systems contribute an estimated 14.5 % of global greenhouse gas emissions .
+The pastures have been turned into conventional soybean cropland and the soybeans are being fed to cattle held in lots all over the world.
+As a result of such production systems, the agricultural sector is now one of the largest emitters of greenhouse gases ≡.

 What happened?
 The humic horizon has lost its organic matter and microbial activity level through monocropping and synthetic treatments and therefore, started to compact and erode.
 This counts as the first stage of desertification, which eventually would lead towards infertile soils.
 The dominant, conventional farming system relies on synthetic proprietary inputs and ties farmers to agribusiness dependencies whilst often losing ecological knowledge.
 On top of that, the synthetic chemicals heavily affected the health of people in the area.

-After 25 Years of Exploitation, the System Is Long Overdue For a Change!
+After 30 Years of Exploitation, the System Is Long Overdue for a Change!

 Not Just Sustainable, Regenerative!